jackdotwa/us-ie-big-data-technologies/README.md

 # us-ie-big-data-technologies-2020
-Tutorial materials for course offered at University of Stellenbosch
+Public materials for course offered at University of Stellenbosch